- The Galois Group

 Many advisers see themselves as generally responsible for the success of their students.
 If you have an adviser that you're comfortable talking to about non-research matters, they can be a huge resource.
 This is especially true for matters which are more personal. e.g. you're suffering from burn out, are considering taking time away from the program.

-Our jobs as TAs, AIs and readers are covered by a collective bargaining agreement, negotiated by UAW 2865.
+Our jobs as TAs, AIs, readers, and GSRs are covered by a collective bargaining agreement, negotiated by UAW 2865.
 This governs the terms of our contracts, including compensation, work load, and which types of work we can be asked to do.
 You do not have to be a member of the union to be protected by these provisions

-If you are having issues with your workload as a TA or Reader, it is appropriate to bring this up to whoever you're working for.
+If you are having issues with your workload as a TA, Reader, or GSR, it is appropriate to bring this up to whoever you're working for.
 Especially if they're a postdoc, KAP, or new faculty, it's possible they don't realize how much they're asking.
 This is appropriate even if it's not breaking the union contract.
 (Most 50% TAships in the department require significantly less than 20 hrs/ week.)